AdamPaternostro/Azure-Tomcat-Web-App-Container/README.md

      - Minute 7:  360:65, 390:70   (tomcat warm up 1st minute)
      - Minute 8:  420:75, 450:80   (tomcat warm up 2nd minute)
      - Minute 9:  480:85, 510:90   (tomcat warm up 3rd minute)
-     - Minute 10: 540:95, 600:100  (eventually errors should stop occuring since we are all spun up)
+     - Minute 10: 540:95, 600:100  (eventually errors should stop occurring since we are all spun up)
 - I would EXPECT to get 502 as soon as the new servers are provisioned, around minute 6.
 As soon as the container is started Apache is started, but Tomcat is still warming up.
 Azure added the new servers to the load balancer since port 80 (Apache) started accepting traffic.